Rokai-Jibe/tiptoi-reveng-gui/README.md

 - Project/file selection instead of repeatedly entering long command-line paths.
 - Clear display of task progress, diagnostics, and errors.
 - Support for inspecting and organizing project assets used by tiptoi content workflows.
-- Safer handling of source and output directories by keeping generated files separate from originals.
 - Cross-platform documentation for macOS, Windows, and Linux.
 - A focused interface that can complement the upstream `tip-toi-reveng` tools rather than replacing them.